johngolt/gitln/markdown/panda.md

 ```

 Through the `keys` argument we can override the existing column names.
 You can also pass a dict to `concat` in which case the dict keys will be used for the `keys` argument.

+Perhaps the simplest type of merge expresion is the one-to-one join, which is in many ways very similar to the column-wise concatenation.
+As a concrete example, consider the following two ``DataFrames`` which contain information on several employees in a company:

+The ``pd.merge()`` function recognizes that each ``DataFrame`` has an "employee" column, and automatically joins using this column as a key.
+The result of the merge is a new ``DataFrame`` that combines the information from the two inputs.
+Notice that the order of entries in each column is not necessarily maintained: in this case, the order of the "employee" column differs between ``df1`` and ``df2``, and the ``pd.merge()`` function correctly accounts for this.
+Additionally, keep in mind that the merge in general discards the index, except in the special case of merges by index.

+Many-to-one joins are joins in which one of the two key columns contains duplicate entries.
+For the many-to-one case, the resulting ``DataFrame`` will preserve those duplicate entries as appropriate.
+The resulting ``DataFrame`` has an aditional column with the "supervisor" information, where the information is repeated in one or more locations as required by the inputs.

+Many-to-many joins are a bit confusing conceptually, but are nevertheless well defined.
+If the key column in both the left and right array contains duplicates, then the result is a many-to-many merge.
+This will be perhaps most clear with a concrete example.
+Consider the following, where we have a ``DataFrame`` showing one or more skills associated with a particular group.
+By performing a many-to-many join, we can recover the skills associated with any individual person:

+We've already seen the default behavior of ``pd.merge()``: it looks for one or more matching column names between the two inputs, and uses this as the key.
+However, often the column names will not match so nicely, and ``pd.merge()`` provides a variety of options for handling this.

+Most simply, you can explicitly specify the name of the key column using the ``on`` keyword, which takes a column name or a list of column names:

+At times you may wish to merge two datasets with different column names; for example, we may have a dataset in which the employee name is labeled as "name" rather than "employee".
+In this case, we can use the ``left_on`` and ``right_on`` keywords to specify the two column names:

+Sometimes, rather than merging on a column, you would instead like to merge on an index.

+If you'd like to mix indices and columns, you can combine ``left_index`` with ``right_on`` or ``left_on`` with ``right_index`` to get the desired behavior:

 pandas provides a single function, `merge()`, as the entry point for all standard database join operations between DataFrame or named Series objects.
 If left is a DataFrame or named Series and right is a subclass of DataFrame, the return type will still be DataFrame.
 The related `join()` method, uses merge internally for the index-on-index and column(s)-on-index join.
 If you are joining on index only, you may wish to use `DataFrame.join` to save yourself some typing.
  There are several cases to consider which are very important to understand: one-to-one joins, many-to-one joins, many-to-many joins.
 In standard relational algebra, if a key combination appears more than once in both tables, the resulting table will have the Cartesian product of the associated data.